Reversing Digital Decline: Driving User Growth by Consolidating Fragmented App Personas into a Unified SAP Center Experience

 The Challenge: Overwhelmed Personas and Stagnant Content

-The core problem was an overabundance of personas that created a diluted and confusing experience.
+The core problem was an overabundance of personas that created a frustrating, and confusing experience.
 Information for SAP Center was duplicated within the San Jose Sharks persona, and vice versa.
 This redundancy, coupled with the priority given to the Sharks persona, left the other sections neglected.
 Users found little value in the app beyond a single team, leading to low engagement and a perception that the app was unnecessary.
-We needed to simplify the structure and ensure all relevant information was easily accessible and up-to-date.
+The SAP Center Persona saw a decrease in views and total users by 24% and 29% respectively from 2022 to 2023.
+I needed to simplify the structure and ensure all relevant information was easily accessible in a centralized location and kept up-to-date.

 The Process: Research-Driven Consolidation and Seamless Integration